jpkanter/Spcht/README.md

   * Values: `an entry dictionary {}`
 * `type` - if everything fails, all fall backs are not to be found and all alternatives yield nothing and the `type` is set to mandatory the whole entry gets discarded, if some basic data could be gathered the list of errors gets a specific entry, otherwise there is only a counter of indescribable mapping errors being incremented by one.
   * Values: `optional`, `mandatory`
-* other fields: the salmon descriptor format is meant to be a human readable configuration file, you can add any field you might like to make things more clear is not described to hold a function.
+* other fields: the spcht descriptor format is meant to be a human readable configuration file, you can add any field you might like to make things more clear is not described to hold a function.
 For future extension it would be safest to stick to two particular dictionary-keys: `name` and `comment`
 ## Requirements

 * python3-rdflib